thermalogic/PyRankine/sim-oop/README.md

 What is the solution? **Hard-coded** Calculation Order?
 No, It is not the general solution.

-In the example codes, we provide one simple general solution:
+In the example codes, we provide the simple general solution:

 ```python
   def ComponentBalance(self):